PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 # ETH Price Tracker

 ## Introduction
 This guide provides a detailed walkthrough on setting up a price tracker for the Ethereum token, from hereon referred to as ETH.
-We'll capture ETH price snapshots on the Ethereum Mainnet, building upon the setup we previously established for the Devnet.

 :::tip
 Prerequisites: Before we dive into the implementation of ETH price tracker, you must follow all the steps to